 Individuals should submit any request to exercise these rights to the DPO.
 If staff receive such a request, they must immediately forward it to the DPO.

 10. Parental requests to see the educational record

-Please contact the Main Office in the first instance.
+Any requests to see your child's educational record, please contact the Main Office in the first instance.

 11. CCTV